TheOdinProject/curriculum/becoming_a_web_developer/becoming_a_web_developer.md

 ## Finish

 Hopefully you've gained a better idea of what a web developer actually does and what your life might look like if you decided to take it on as a full- or part-time career.
-See below if you'd like to learn more before moving forward to the next section, where we actually begin digging a bit deeper into how computers and the web work.
+See below if you'd like to learn more before moving forward to the next sections, where we install the necessary software and actually begin digging a bit deeper into how computers and the web work.

 ## Additional Resources